One of the best science assemblies ever! – Jason Shaffer, Shenandoah Middle School, Iowa

 $875 for a single, two person performance (Extreme Science 2.0), each addition show is $200 extra

 Travel Expense: Extreme science is based in Branson, MO.
-There are no travel expenses for schools within 750 miles of our base.
+For schools within 750 miles of our base, there are no travel expenses as long as they join an existing tour through the area.
 Outside this radius, a travel expense of $.40/mile round trip may be charged.

 When the travel expense doubles the price of the show, we reach out and find other schools in your area to join the tour.
 Each school then splits the travel expense which brings it down to around $100-$150 per school.
 We are pretty good at getting the word out!
 We usually get 8-15 schools to split travel expenses.